zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec05.md

 ### Ordered description of steps to be taken to execute the test case

-1. Retrieve the DNSKEY RR set from the child zone.
+1. Obtain a set of name server IP addresses using [Method4] and [Method5].
+2. Create a DNSKEY query for the zone with DO flag set.
+3. Send the DNSKEY query over UDP to one the name server IP addresses.
-2. The DNSKEY algorithm numbers are derived from all the DNSKEY RRs.
+4. The DNSKEY algorithm numbers are derived from all the DNSKEY RRs.
-3. The algorithm numbers are matched with the IANA DNSKEY algorithm table.
+5. The algorithm numbers are matched with the IANA DNSKEY algorithm table.
-4. If any the algorithm numbers is unassigned, reserved, a private algorithm or deprecated, this test case fails.
+6. If any the algorithm numbers is unassigned, reserved, a private algorithm or deprecated, this test case fails.

 ### Outcome(s)